Skip to content

 I’ll be honest.
 If your hallway is 36 inches wide, a console table is usually a mistake.
 Don’t do it.

+That width may satisfy the minimum for a residential hallway, but once you subtract furniture depth, the path gets pinched fast.
 Fourteen inches of depth leaves you with 22 inches to walk through.
 That’s not elegant.
 That’s awkward.

 AURA Pro Tip: High-Traffic Stability